zbcoding/dao_test_contracts/README.md

 Test contracts for a dao where members stake tokens in order to hold a nft representing membership.
-Written by Pillar team, I've made edits to these contracts for compatibility and relaunched these replica test contracts on Polygon Amoy.
+The dao and nft contracts where originally written by Pillar team <https://www.pillar.fi/>, I've made edits to these contracts for compatibility and relaunched these replica test contracts on Polygon Amoy.

 ```
 ---Polygon Amoy Test Contracts---